 - You don’t have a history of alcohol or drug treatment.

 For those who don’t meet these criteria, insurers will typically want to wait until two years after the bankruptcy has been discharged to offer coverage (five years for multiple bankruptcies).

 The best-case scenario would be that your bankruptcy has already been discharged, meaning you’ve met all debt repayment obligations.
 However, not all insurers make this a prerequisite for considering you for a policy.

 Life Insurance After a Discharged Bankruptcy

 The more time that has passed since date of your bankruptcy discharge, the less concerning it is in the eyes of an underwriter.
-It will still be considered in the applicant’s overall financial picture, but it will be much less significant.
+While your past bankruptcy will still be part of the overall financial evaluation, it becomes less significant as time goes on.

 When applying for life insurance with a bankruptcy history, expect to provide additional financial documentation.
 This usually includes proof of your current income and a copy of your court-approved bankruptcy petition.

 How Does Bankruptcy Impact Your Life Insurance Premiums?